arunnegi-07/DSA/Greedy/02-TaskScheduler/Intuition.md

 ## Intuition
+**Important:** Please carefully read the entire explanation, as this problem requires your utmost attention.

 **Note:**
 1. We will see this problem Intuition using 3-4 examples and then we will reach to final conclusion, Also make sure you have